Zoetis AQHA Ranching Heritage Challenges

 - 3-year-olds - $150

-All Ranching Heritage-bred horses born in 2010 and before are automatically enrolled and eligible to compete in events on an entry-fee basis.
-Ranching Heritage Breeder membership fee must be current for the year the foal is born to ensure the foal is eligible to participate in the program.
+All Ranching Heritage-bred horses born in 2010 and before are automatically enrolled and eligible to compete in Challenge events on an entry-fee basis.
+Ranching Heritage Breeder membership fee must be current for the year the foal was born to ensure the foal is eligible to participate in the program.